 I built a custom controller unit (described in further detail below).

 The slider is powered by a DeWalt 18v battery using the DeWatt battery adapter I designed.
 This adapter is the cat’s meow for many projects requiring a decent amount of mobile power.
-The A4988 motor drivers like having 18v and sip about 0.5A from it when all motors are enabled (the boom extension motor will turn off when not moving).
+The A4988 motor drivers like having 18v and sip about 0.5A from it when all motors are enabled.
 An LM7805 regulator brings the voltage down for all the other components.

 The 1″ aluminium square tube used as the boom positioned in the slider.
 Originally I used a 3/4″ aluminium square tube, but found it was lacking rigidity.
 The 1″ is barely sufficient once it is fully extended with my Canon 7D and a decent lens.
 A coiled 3.5mm speaker cord connects the camera’s shutter release to the controller.
 Unfortunately the secondary motor wires aren’t coiled so I just zip-tied them to the coiled cable.
 Note the stabilizer bar on the back of the slider – described in detail below.

 Close-up photos of the stabilizer bar ends.
 It locks into the primary rotator base easily and fastens to the tripod leg using velcro straps.
 The bar also splits into two so it can fit inside the storage box.

 The secondary rotator mounted on the end of the boom.
 I started with an old ball head, which was horrible to adjust.
 Eventually I decided to gut a Manfrotto PIXI mini tripod I was gifted and never used.
 The press-to-adjust feature was the bee’s knees for this application!
 The head was mounted on the rotator shaft at an angle to increase the tilt range of the head.
 After some testing, I found that the single-reduction design wasn’t precise enough to make smooth timelapses, so I added a second ~4:1 reduction to the rotator.